 Looking ahead, the HPDs are leaving the program equipped with intangible and immeasurable soft skills, not just tax filing knowledge.
 Interacting with people to problem solve, delegate and resolve conflict is critical to their success.
 “The most important skill we provide volunteers and PDs is handling client-level situations.
 Tax filing itself is a very rote process.
 Using the software, we fill in information step by step.
 What is harder and more intangible is the soft skill set, including interpersonal skills to strike up great conversations with the taxpayer and handle situations in which clients are upset,” William elaborates.

 Tax preparation has been a strong program at Madison House since the 1970s, and the program is poised for continued growth.
-If you are a UVA student interested in becoming a volunteer during the 2024-2025 academic year, please fill out an interest form.
+If you are a UVA student interested in becoming a VITA/CASH volunteer, please visit the Madison House website.

 By Cecilia Murphy